truestamp/truestamp-tree/README.md

 // Get the root of the tree for later use const r = t.root()

-// Pick (and store a verifiable copy) of one of the data elements that will be validated.
+// Pick (and store a verifiable copy) of one of the data elements that will be verified.
 // (you can do the same for every data element to store and later verify ) const d = data[Math.floor(Math.random() * data.length)]